| Aberdeen

 secret admirer after all, but was redistributing the booty confiscated from

 poachers who worked the nearby river Tweed.
+Mum was

 however, distinctly unimpressed by a coke fired Aga, open fires for heating